2025 FIFA Beach Soccer World Cup

-The 2025 FIFA Beach Soccer World Cup was the 13th edition of the FIFA Beach Soccer World Cup, the premier international beach soccer championship contested by men's national teams of the member associations of FIFA.
+The 2025 FIFA Beach Soccer World Cup was the 13th edition of the FIFA Beach Soccer World Cup, an international beach soccer championship contested by senior men's national teams of the member associations of FIFA.
 Overall, this was the 23rd edition of a world cup in beach soccer since the establishment of the Beach Soccer World Championships which ran from 1995 to 2004 but was not governed by FIFA; the World Cup took place annually until 2009 when it then became a biennial event.

-It took place in Victoria, capital of Seychelles, on Mahé island, between 1 and 11 May 2025.
+It took place in Victoria, the capital of Seychelles, on Mahé island, between 1 and 11 May 2025.
 This was the first time that Seychelles hosted a FIFA tournament, and the first edition of the World Cup to be played in Africa.

 Brazil were the defending champions and successfully retained their title, defeating Belarus 4–3 in the final to claim their seventh FIFA title, and sixteenth overall.